ShivMoh/Tempus_Fugit/README.md

 ## Inserting Values

 When inserting values for columns that could require multiple values such as employee field _othernames_ and menuitem _tags_ or _ingredients_, type values separated by commas and no space such as "tag1,tag2,tag3".
 The respective fields loads instructions, via html's _title_ attribute, when hovered over but may sometimes take a while to load or may not work at all.

+## Action Buttons

+If uncertain, hover over action buttons to see what they do.
+This may take about half a second to load.